-Tamukeyama Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has attractive burgundy deciduous foliage which emerges crimson in spring.
-The deeply cut ferny palmate leaves are highly ornamental and turn an outstanding red in the fall.
-The rough gray bark and red branches add an interesting dimension to the landscape.
+Crimson Queen Japanese Maple is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has attractive deep purple deciduous foliage which emerges crimson in spring.
+The deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of scarlet and orange in the fall.